 If our job is to value real estate, we should be using the most effective tools at our disposal.
 If the best indicator of value is a sale which occurred after the effective date of the appraisal - and we know about it - it only makes

 author, speaker and consultant.
 He also owns and operates The Appraiser Coach where he personally advises and mentors other appraisers helping them to also run successful appraisal companies and increase their net worth.
 He and his wife reside in Idaho with

 Submitted by AMERVAL1 on Wed, 11/19/2014 - 12:40

 A more relevant question

-Lester Caplan, CA State Certified General Appraiser, AG00175132 years diversified appraisal experience
+Lester Caplan, CA State Certified General Appraiser, AG001751

 The Evidence Is Clear: Housing Market Headed Back Downward